 Williamsburg Ghost Tour

-As one of the most historic places in the United States, it is no surprise that Williamsburg, VA is full of ghostly legends and hauntings that will send a chill down your spine.
-On this extremely informative and fun ghost tour, guests will be able to enjoy some exciting stories and may even have their very own paranormal experience.
-For those who are enthralled with the paranormal, this tour is not one that you should pass up on.
+As one of the most historic places in the United States, it is no surprise that Williamsburg, VA is full of ghostly legends and haunted ghost tour options and hauntings that will send a chill down your spine.
+On this extremely informative and fun ghost adventure, guests will be able to enjoy some exciting stories and may even have their very own paranormal experience.
+For those who are enthralled with the paranormal, it is not one that you should pass up on.

-This after-dark ghost tour is entirely unique.
+This after-dark ghost experience is entirely unique.
 After meeting your guide in front of the historic Kimball Theater on Duke of Gloucester Street, you will learn about the history of the city.
 The stories encompass events all the way back to the Civil War, detailing Williamsburg's rich roots.
 Uncover the events that are said to have caused these bone-chilling hauntings.
-The tour is based on facts from history and includes the testimony and guiding of psychics and investigators whose interviews give unique insight that you will not be able to experience anywhere else.
-On the tour, you will explore places such as William and Mary's historic campus.
+It is based on facts from history and includes the testimony and guiding of psychics and investigators whose interviews give unique insight that you will not be able to experience anywhere else.
+You will explore places such as William and Mary's historic campus.

 Just a few of the other legends you will learn about including that of 'Mrs. Ware' and the two unknown soldiers haunting the Kimball Theater.
 You will also hear about the Civil War and the residual impact it has had on the spirit world.
 Learn about the ghosts of Thomas Moore, Reverand Scervant Jone's wife at Bruton Parish, and poltergeist activity.
 Some of the sites you will learn about include:

 Kimball Theater: This site has been around since the Civil War and saw the harrowing after effects from the bloody battles that took place at the Battle of Williamsburg.
 This home was used as a hospital during this time period, and because of its history, it is said to be haunted.